UPDATED JUNE 15, 2026

 This is Michael.
 He’s a typical Amiable buyer, which means he’s friendly and sociable.

-Michael doesn’t like taking risks, so his buying decisions are slow, considered and may involve several other people from his team.
+Michael doesn’t like taking risks, so his buying decisions are slow and considered.

 When writing for Amiable buyers, like Michael, you need to: